Mohammed bin Rashid Space Centre: Emirates Mars Mission

 The Hope Probe is compact and hexagonal in shape and structure, weighing around 1500 kg including fuel.
 The probe is 2.37 m wide and 2.90 m tall, the overall size being approximately equivalent to a small car.
 "Hope" will use three 600-watt solar panels to charge its batteries and it will communicate with Earth using a high-gain antenna with a 1.5 m wide dish.
 The spacecraft will also be equipped with star tracker sensors that will help determine its position in space by studying the constellations in relation to the Sun.
-Two sets of rocket thrusters and four to six large Delta-v thrusters, will control the speed of the probe and eight to 12 small Reaction Control System (RCS) thrusters will be responsible for the delicate maneuvering.
+Two sets of rocket thruster and four to six large Delta-v thrusters, will control the speed of the probe and eight to 12 small Reaction Control System (RCS) thrusters will be responsible for the delicate maneuvering.

-The expected travel time of the Hope Probe is about 200 days at a speed of up to 40000 km/h on its journey of 60 million kilometres.
+The expected travel time of the Hope Probe is about 200 days at a speed of up to 40000 km/h on its journey of 60 million kilometers.
 Upon arrival at Mars, it will study the atmosphere of Mars for two years.
 Its unique placement in orbit around Mars will provide a new type of data to build "the first truly holistic models" of the Martian atmosphere.
 The data is expected to provide reasons for the decay of the atmosphere to a level where it is now too thin to allow liquid water to exist.
-The Hope Probe will carry three scientific instruments to study the Martian atmosphere, which include a digital camera for high resolution coloured images, an infrared spectrometer that will examine the temperature patterns, ice, water vapors in the atmosphere, and an ultraviolet spectrometer that will study the upper atmosphere and traces of oxygen and hydrogen further out into space.
+The Hope Probe will carry three scientific instruments to study the Martian atmosphere, which include a digital camera for high resolution colored images, an infrared spectrometer that will examine the temperature patterns, ice, water vapors in the atmosphere, and an ultraviolet spectrometer that will study the upper atmosphere and traces of oxygen and hydrogen further out into space.

 The Emirates Mars Mission team includes 150 Emirati engineers, with Omran Sharaf as the Project Manager; Sarah Amiri, Deputy Project Manager; Ibrahim Hamza Al Qasim, Deputy Project Manager, Strategic Planning, and Zakareyya Al Shamsi, Deputy Project Manager for the Emirates Mars Mission Operations.